Characteristics and prevalence of fake social media profiles with AI-generated faces: Data collection

 \subsection{AcademicGAN dataset}

 Since capturing a large number of accounts using GAN-generated profiles in the wild is not trivial, we supplement the study with the \dataset{AcademicGAN} dataset.
-It contains 10,000 GAN-generated human faces obtained from the \url{generated.photos/datasets} website upon request.
+It contains 10,000 GAN-generated human faces obtained from the \url{https://generated.photos/datasets} website upon request.
 The website trains its own GAN models on proprietary human photos to produce more synthetic ones for sale.
 All pictures in \dataset{AcademicGAN} have the same resolution of 256 by 256 pixels and do not have the common defects observed in \dataset{TwitterGAN}.
-Nevertheless, their face landmarks are still placed at the same locations, as demonstrated in Fig.~\ref{fig:samples_tiled}.
-This dataset is used as the ground truth in our analysis.
+Nevertheless, their face landmarks are still placed at the same locations, as demonstrated in Figure~\ref{fig:samples_tiled}.
+This dataset is used as the ground truth in our analysis to compare with \dataset{TwitterGAN} and develop our detection method.